 - Choose rhubarb that is firm and crisp.
 Bright red rhubarb also makes a beautifully colored filling.

 - Macerate the rhubarb for the same reason we macerate the berries.
 By giving the rhubarb a little time to absorb some sugar we prevent it from breaking down completely as it cooks.
-You’ll often see cooked rhubarb that looks like a sauce with no texture at all.
 This filling has distinct chunks of rhubarb throughout.

 - Don’t use just any old biscuit recipe, use my shortcake biscuits which are made especially to soak up the strawberry juice.
 These biscuits are a little sweeter and more cakey than regular biscuits.